x64x2/librememe/README.md

 # xonobo

-Radio service for Xonotic SMB modded server *and* generic music players, with simply some ogg vorbis files.
+radio service for xonotic SMB modded server *and* generic music players, with simply some orgy _ogg_ orbis files.

 ## Setup